stummjr/doc.scrapinghub.com/autoscraping.rst

 Annotating a Template
 =====================

 The process of annotating a template consists in annotating elements on it, that is, marking elements in the template and mapping them to a given item field.
-At its most basical level, the autoscraping extraction involves trying to match the annotated elements in the templates to the target pages, extract the data from the matching regions, and assign it to the field specified in the corresponding annotation.
+At its most basical level, the Autoscraping extraction involves trying to match the annotated elements in the templates to the target pages, extract the data from the matching regions, and assign it to the field specified in the corresponding annotation.
 The process is repeated with all the annotations in the template, and the final item is built using all the extracted data.

 The usual way to annotate an element is by clicking on it.
 An annotation window will pop up enabling the user to set up various options: where the data must be extracted from (the text content of an element, or some of its attributes), the field that the extracted data must be assigned to, and other options that will be described later in this section and the following ones.